So you’ve finally decided to start a blog and are looking for blogging tips and advice. That’s great!

 The more thoroughly you answer these questions, your content will rank better than mediocre posts from your competition.

 There are a variety of online tools to assist you with your keyword research.
 Some of these tools are free, others are paid subscriptions:

-Keyword research is highly important and helps with your SEO efforts.
+So you can see how keyword research is highly important and will help with your SEO efforts.

 This is because content that is answering the right questions is rewarded by the search engines who strive to return the most relevant results for a given query.

 So make sure you spend time to address the concerns and questions of the audience for which you will be writing.

 Then make every effort to apply best practices for on-page SEO Techniques for every post you write.

 It’s perfectly fine to break up a long post with strategically placed images.
 It helps make your content easier to read.

 According to Neil Patel, a “top influencer on the web”:

 Any image is better than none, but some images are better than others.
 In my experience, here are the best types of images to use in blog posts: